MakeSchool-Tutorials/FEW-2-5-Data-Visualization-Buttons-and-Interaction/README.md

 Here I used a function that takes a collection of button elements, and a callback.
 It loops thropugh all of the buttons in the collection and adds an event listener to each.
 The handler function for the event listener captures `buttons`, `button`, and `callback` variables via closure.

-When a button is clicked the handler loops through the collection and compares each button from the collection with `button` which is the button that was clicked.
+When a button is clicked the 'click' handler loops through the collection and compares each button from the collection with variable `button` which is the button that was clicked.
 If they match that button is selected, otherwise the button is deselected.

 Last it calls the callback function and passes the currently selected button.

 To handle the callback realize that all of the buttons in the group will call the same callback, and the callback will receive the button that was clicked as a parameter.

 At this point you'll need some unique way for each button in a group to handle the callback.
-Keep in mind there is only one callback, clicking any button in the group calls the same callback, and callback receives the button as a parameter.
+Keep in mind there is only one callback, clicking any button in the group calls the same callback.

 To assign unqiue data to each button element use a data attribute.

 `<button class="random-button-group" data-name="a">A</button>`

-Here the data attaribute is `data-name`.
-These attributes are for developer specified information and aalways begin with `data-` followed by any name you decide.
+Here the data attribute is `data-name`.
+These attributes are for developer specified information and always begin with `data-` followed by any name you decide.
 Like all attributes the value must be quoted.

 To access a data attribute with JS use the `dataset` property.